tonypeng1/Personal-ChatGPT/README.md

 Personal LLM chat APP is an open-source app developed using Streamlit.
 It is powered by a variety of LLM APIs with extra features to customize the user experience.

 ## APP Features
+Version 1.10.0 of this APP has made one change:
+- Add a new model `gemini-2.0-flash-thinking-exp` that's trained to generate the "thinking process" the model goes through as part of its response.
+As a result, Thinking Mode is capable of stronger reasoning capabilities in its responses than the Gemini 2.0 Flash Experimental model.
+This model currenlty does not support tool usage like Google Search (from the Gemini 2.0 Flash web site).
+- Prompt the `gemini-2.0-flash-exp` model to provide web-link citations of its Google Search results.
+Citation format is similar to that from the `perplexity-llama-3.1-sonar-huge-128k-online` model.

-Vers 1.9.0 of this APP has made one change:
+Version 1.9.0 of this APP has made one change:
 - Leverage the `GoogleSearch` tool of `gemini-2.0-flash-exp` to improve the accuracy and recency of responses from the model.
 The model can decide when to use Google Search.
 Install a new `google-genai` package from Pypi.

-Vers 1.8.0 of this APP has made one change:
+Version 1.8.0 of this APP has made one change:
 - Change the Gemini model to `gemini-2.0-flash-exp` that delivers improvements to multimodal understanding, coding, complex instruction following, and function calling.

 Version 1.7.0 of this APP has made two changes: